Park Map | Trails | Directions | FOW Map App

-Trailheads, parking, picnic locations, and historic structures in the park are listed on the map (you can turn them on or off by clicking the layer button in the top left corner).
+Trailheads, parking, park amenities, and points of interest in the park are listed on the map (you can turn them on or off by clicking the layer button in the top left corner).
 Make sure if you’re taking a trail to check the descriptions below – some trails are restricted to use by hikers only!

 Looking for a physical map?
 Unfortunately, due to COVID-19 related fulfillment issues, we’re temporarily out of stock.
 We’ll let you know when they’re available again, but here’s a printable map for the meantime!

 Forbidden Drive | 5.35 Miles | Average width 25 feet; Max obstacle height 3 inches | Average Grade: 3% A wide, flat, multi-use gravel path that parallels the Wissahickon Creek for the entire length of the park, Forbidden Drive is part of the Circuit Trails network and was the 2018 PA Trail of the Year!

 Over one million people use this popular trail annually, so make sure to make room for everyone.
 Please respect other park users and follow trail courtesy recommendations: all users must yield to equestrians, and bikers should yield to hikers, walkers, and joggers.

 Orange Trail | 5.64 Miles | Average width 3 feet; Max obstacle height 24 inches | Average Grade: 11% Single track, natural surface (dirt and rock) trail that runs along the east side of the park.
 Terrain is varied, and sections of the trail are rugged and may be difficult for inexperienced trail users.
 Restricted to Hikers Only from Hortter Street to the Thomas Mill Road Covered Bridge.